-Why Not Invest Time If You Don't Have Money to Start a Business?
+Invest Time If You Don't Have Money to Start a Business

 Your mission statement is a great daily reminder to yourself about what it is you want to accomplish.
 A good mission statement is short, clear, and should embrace your core values.
 It should state who you are serving (your market), how you are serving them (your services or products), and what makes your business unique.

-It is the most basic of all steps, and one many people skip.
+It is the most basic of all steps, and it is one that many people skip.
 A business plan can help you map out your ideas and strategies and goals in a way that you can see the big picture and other people can understand your business.
-It is particularly important because lenders often want to see two things: a business plan and a feasibility study.
+It is particularly crucial because lenders often want to see two things: a business plan and a feasibility study.

 The more you know about your own business needs upfront, the fewer problems you will have in raising capital and getting started when you are ready to launch.